Bry1337/vigilant-giggle/README.md

 ### Postscript
 This project is built following some article and samples provided by Google and with help of other Jetpack libraries such as [ViewModel and LiveData](https://developer.android.com/topic/libraries/architecture/viewmodel)

+Google recommends a single Activity with multiple Fragments when using the new Navigation component.
+Navigating via Fragments simplifies the lifecycle greatly as you don’t have to deal with complexity of interaction between Activity and Fragment lifecycles.
+It also makes applying shared element transitions and transition animations very easy, as we’ll see below.
+You can use Activities as your destinations but for the reasons above, Google’s recommendation is to use Fragments.
+Activities as destinations make sense when your navigation flow involves interaction with other apps.

 # LICENSE
 MIT Liecense
 ```